tyvy14/ust-to-misaki/Readme please!.txt

-Thank you for downloading my software
+Thank you for downloading the software

-Whether to use it with credit or tyvy (me)
+If you use the software, credit me tyvy